l-gorman/legume-choice-docs/source/legume-choice-app.md

 ### Context Scores

 The Context Assessment considers a series of key constraints to legume use.
 The user must assign a score to each key constraint for the particular context or community being studied.
 This exercise is conducted separately with the 3 typology groups and the average for each attribute is the rounded average of all 6 scores (3 typologies x 2 score types per attribute).
+Below the data-entry table, a radar plot illustrates the key legume constraints.

 ### Pairwise Scoring

+The pairwise selection section ives the user the opportunity to specify farmer priorities for 7 different attributes.
+Go through each pair, and select which attribute is more important to the farmers.
+The results of these selections will be summarised beside the selection table.

 ### Participatory Matrix Scoring